Orange-OpenSource/Cloudnet-TOSCA-toolbox/README.md

 ![UML diagram example](/docs/pictures/OASIS-TOSCA-1.3_example-8.6.1_uml2.png)

-## Using ToscaToolBox in github actions:
+## Using ToscaToolBox in github actions

 This github project [actionTOSCAToolbox](https://github.com/JLCoulin/actionTOSCAToolbox) demonstrate how to launch a TSOSCA syntax checking from the actions.